Hanvitha-Reddy/team03/README.md

 # team03
 Repository for the course project done as part of CS-251 (Software Systems Lab) course at IIT Bombay in Autumn 2022.
-A Course Management System similar to Moodle created by Subhash,Praneeth,Hanvitha .We used Django Framework for the backend and HTML library for the frontend.
+A Course Management System similar to Moodle created by Subhash,Praneeth,Hanvitha .We used Django Framework for the backend and HTML,Bootstrap library for the frontend.

 ## Key Features: